dikshantkunwar/resume/README.md

 ### Javascript ⭐️⭐️⭐️⭐️

 My "native" programming language, I've worked with it for over 4 years.
 I've used it in the front-end with React and Vue, in the back-end for APIs with Node, Express and for testing automation using Mocha and Chai.
 Familiar with ES6 syntax and functions.

+### Image processing & Machine learning⭐️⭐️

+Familiar with image processing techniques and OpenCV library to work on Python or Java.
+Also experienced with machine learning libraries like TensorFlow and Pandas

+**Other: Git, Docker, SQL, Python, 3D modeling with Blender**

 ---